m410/fab/readme.md

-Fab(ricate) task runner
+Fab(ricate) CLI
 ======================================

-An OSGI bundle that's part of the fab build tool.
+This is a java 8 OSGI bundle that's part of the fab build tool.
+This is the command line interface.

  1. Look for project configuration file.